-The City's proposed amendments come on the heels of several unfavorable Department of Administrative Hearing decisions for the City of Chicago regarding the applicability of exemption M of Section 3-33 (three such decisions can be accessed here, here and here).
+The City's proposed amendments come on the heels of several unfavorable Department of Administrative Hearing decisions for the City of Chicago regarding the applicability of exemption M of Section 3-33.
 Exemption M pertains to transactions in which the deed is issued to a mortgagee or secured creditor pursuant to a mortgage or security interest foreclosure proceeding or sale or pursuant to a transfer in lieu of foreclosure (i.e., a deed-in-lieu transaction).Read More

 Transfers that qualify under exemption M are exempt from the City of Chicago tax on the transfer of real property.
 According to the City, this transfer tax on transfers of real property generates approximately $125 million in tax revenue per year with an estimated $2 million in potential revenue that could be collected should the City Council vote in favor of the amendments.

 In the administrative courts, the City argued that Exception M was never intended to provide a means for third party purchasers (e.g., real estate investors with no intent to act as a bona fide lender) to avoid the transfer tax.
 Instead, it claimed that the underlying premise of exemption M is to prevent mortgage holders from double taxation when simply acting to protect an investment – first, when the foreclosing lender is forced to acquire its borrower’s property at a foreclosure sale and second, when the lender is eventually able to sell the property to a third party.